MikeFesta/3xr/README.md

 ### Repository Organization
 Each directory contains project that originally had its own repository.
-Additional documentation will be provided as the projects are added.

 **Projects**
-- bash
+- **bash**: Shell scripts for backend processing, including moving files, conversions, and running blender scripts.
-- blender-add-on
+- **blender-add-on**: An add-on for Blender that performs validation, texture baking, and synchronization with 3xr.com.
-- blender-processing-scripts
+- **blender-processing-scripts**: Python scripts that run inside of blender, typcially run from headless servers to process and export 3D models.
-- database
+- **database**: Postgres schema used by the 3xr.com backend.
-- rabbit-mq
+- **rabbit-mq**: Files to process messages exchanged on Rabbit Message Queue.
+Mostly just calls scripts in the bash project.
-- website-backend
+- **website-backend**: NodeJS + Express backend for 3xr.com, which runs inside a docker container.
+Written in typescript.
-- website-frontend
+- **website-frontend**: VueJS 2 front-end for 3xr.com.
+Written in typescript and uses pug templates.
-- website-services
+- **website-services**: NodeJS + Express backend for endpoints related to files access by the processing network, also runs inside a docker container.
+Written in typescript.
-- website-types
+- **website-types**: Typescript type definitions (index.d.ts) and enumerations common to the front and backends.